-Author’s version of contribution that will be soon available online in Oxford Bibliographies in Environmental Science
+Author’s version of contribution that is published online in Oxford Bibliographies in Environmental Science

-Suggested citation: Keddy, Paul A. 2016 (forthcoming).
+Suggested citation: Keddy, Paul A. 2016.
 Wetlands.
 Oxford Bibliographies in Environmental Science.
 Ed.
 Ellen Wohl.
 New York: Oxford University Press.
 Viewed online at www.drpaulkeddy.com, date.

 Note that crosslinks (indicated by *) do not work in this version, but they are provided on the OBO website.